CircleCI-Public/server-scripts/migrate/README.md

 ## Migrating from 2.19.x to 3.0

-From this directory, run migrate.sh.
+From this directory, run `migrate.sh`.
 You will be prompted for the following:

 1. Latest 2.19.x server information:
   * username